npty/sui-example/README.md

 ```

 > Note: the destination address and amount are optional.
+> If the destination chain is xrpl, you've to setup the trust line using the recipient account first.
+See [setup-trust-line](#setup-trust-line)

 ## XRPL ITS Transfer

-Send XRP or SQD from XRPL to other chain
+Send XRP or SQD from XRPL to other chain.
+The gas fee is hardcoded to 1 SQD for SQD token, but it'll be calculated automatically for XRP token.

+The transfer token will be the same as the gas fee token and the recipient address will receive the deducted token.

 ```bash
 bun xrpl:start <destination-address> <destination-chain> <token-symbol> <amount>